kannanvijayan-zz/Thoughts/binjs_part1.md

 To get some insight, we can look at how different platforms do program encoding, and the properties that arise from their choices.

-Different languages and source formats have tried to address the fundamental problem in different ways, making different work-per-byte and load-time performance tradeoffs.

 We'll examine Java, JS, Native Binaries, and Dart.

 ### Java